morytop/temp-converter/README.md

 # Simple Temperature Converter

+Converts degrees in celcius to farenheit and vice versa.
 Created to better understand JS basics by example.

 ### Inspiration